bradjones1/cdn/README.txt

 Applying the theme patch
 ------------------------
 You *must* apply this patch to *every* theme that's being used on your website!
+Note that the provided patch only works for Garland.
+You'll have to apply similar changes (i.e. wrap the URL in a file_url() call) to the themes you're using.

 Repeat this process for every theme: first, change the directory to the directory of the theme.
 Applying the patch is identical to the example above,